linea-it/pz-compute/README.md

 The  [scheduler_examples](/scheduler_examples) directory contains examples showing how to execute independent parallel tasks with the help of some scheduler.
 Currently, there are examples for 2 schedulers: HTCondor and Slurm.

+## Utilities
+The [utils](/utils) directory contains simple tools to help using the cluster, the RAIL libraries and relevant data formats.
+The following utilities are available:

+- `condor-dispatch`: a trivial script for HTCondor that allows executing an arbitrary command in the cluster, possibly on multiple slots.